 From Self-Sufficiency on the Commons to Poverty and Factories

-However many rich landed gentry were affected, exponentially more people were affected by the seizure of the commons (the Enclosure movement) that pushed peasants off the land that they had used for grazing, gardening, and living, making masses of ppl suddenly homeless and unable to feed themselves.
-Conveniently there were these new things called “factories” in the cities where, if you made three pairs of shoes for sale to other people, you would be given enough money to buy one…
+However many rich landed gentry were affected, exponentially more peasants were affected by the seizure of the commons (the Enclosure movement) that pushed them off the land that they had used for grazing, gardening, and living.
+This made masses of people suddenly homeless and unable to feed themselves.
+Conveniently there were these new things called “factories” in the cities where, if you made three pairs of shoes for sale to other people, you would be given enough money to buy one for yourself…

 Invention of Policing